matsen/teaching/courses/GS541/index.md

 * understand potential pitfalls of tree inference methods
 * understand the tools one has to assess confidence in a phylogenetic tree
 * understand the impact of recombination on phylogenetic inference
-* understand the basics of tree search and sampling in a Bayesian context
+* understand the basics of tree search

 ## Prerequisites